 Mrs. Darshana Dave

-Mrs. Dave is Economic Development Officer-Entrepreneurship & Innovation at Fort McMurray Wood Buffalo Economic Development and Tourism.
-She leads the Wood Buffalo Regional Innovation Network and manages the Governance board and Collaborative Community Stakeholder group.
+Mrs. Dave is the Director of Applied Research and Innovation at Keyano College.
 She holds a Master of Science in Biochemistry and a Bachelor of Science in Biotechnology.
 She has completed post-secondary programs in Business, Project Management, and Marketing.
 Darshana has extensive experience tailoring strategies and tactics to meet local, provincial, national, and global business goals.
-She works closely with other Alberta Regional Innovation Network, including the education sector.
 She also understands the stakeholder landscape and has experience fostering trusting relationships and collaboration with stakeholders within various regions of Alberta.
 She has knowledge and expertise in the higher education sector locally, nationally, and internationally from her experience working with various universities and institutes in Alberta, British Columbia, India, China, Japan, and the USA.
 In her career, Darshana has been instrumental in developing business incubators, startups, technology makerspace, and several innovative initiatives highlighting her ability to take a long-term and forward-thinking perspective.
 She focuses on analytical and system thinking and strategic planning to achieve impactful results in her work.
 Darshana brings a broad range of experience from her work in various industries, including Technology, Manufacturing, Non-Profits, Post-Secondary, Startups, and Project Management.